dashjoin/platform/README.md

 delete| $delete(database, table, pk1)
-call| $call(function, argument) |   Dashjoin function result query| $query(database, queryId, arguments) |Query result table incoming| $incoming(database, table, pk1)| [{id: ID of the record where the link originates, pk: ID of the pk column, fk: ID of the fk column}, ...] echo | $echo(any) | Prints the parameter to the log crawl | $crawl(url) | Crawls the URL and returns all URLs listed there
+call| $call(function, argument) |   Dashjoin function result query| $query(database, queryId, arguments) |Query result table queryGraph| $queryGraph(database, queryId, arguments) |Graph query result, specifying the database as * runs an OpenCypher query over all DBs incoming| $incoming(database, table, pk1)| [{id: ID of the record where the link originates, pk: ID of the pk column, fk: ID of the fk column}, ...] echo | $echo(any) | Prints the parameter to the log crawl | $crawl(url) | Crawls the URL and returns all URLs listed there